No products in the cart.

 It’s a problematic situation because customers are left feeling just as frustrated as business owners.
 For example, almost every day, one of our wholesalers is asking us if we can use a different credit card processor because the merchant dropped them.
 While we do the best we can, finding another merchant processor is quite overwhelming.

 Third-party merchant processors do a lot of solicitation in the hemp industry, which can help narrow options.
 However, third-party processors typically partner with the UK or with another merchant service processor that significantly mark up their services to hemp extract companies.

-Hemp extract companies remain in a legal gray area for merchant processors
+CBD companies in the hemp industry remain in a legal gray area